Laboratory Hazardous Waste Management and Disposal Manual

 d) Liquid Scintillation Counting Vials

 - Liquid scintillation counting vials must be clearly marked for disposal.
-Any vials not clearly marked will not be accepted by EHS staff.
+Any vials not clearly marked will not be accepted by EPS staff.

 - Vials must have caps that are securely fastened.
 Vials must not be leaking or show evidence of leaking.